“ It takes time - loose, unstructured dreamtime - to experience nature in a meaningful way.”

 Are campers allowed to bring a knife to camp?

 Absolutely!
+In fact, we encourage them to.
 A small folding knife with a 2” or 3" locking blade that fits into a pocket can be a useful tool at Night Eagle.
 Since some campers prefer to wear a breechclout in camp, they may bring a small sheath knife that can be worn on their belt.
 We ask that you follow the guidelines set in the Parent Handbook.
 When boys arrive at camp, they will be given a knife safety test to ensure that they know how to handle a knife properly.

 Can my son call home if he wants to?